qftc/qftc.org/content/en/posts/ward-5-race.md

 * Says that he would not accept donations from developers or contractors whose projects were being voted on directly by city council

+### **Mixed Flag**

+* Appears to be under the impression that the proposed Department of Social Justice and Equity was merely about exclusionary zoning, and could not recall the department’s name in interviews

 [**RETURN TO MAIN LIST**](https://qftc.org/posts/quincy-city-council-candidates/ "https://qftc.org/posts/quincy-city-council-candidates/")

 ***